Bill Copson: Life and career

 Bill Copson was born in Stonebroom, Derbyshire, and became a miner.
 Like his fellow bowler, Tommy Mitchell, he was a cricketing product of the 1926 General Strike.
 He took no interest in cricket until the Strike, when some fellow miners persuaded him to join in cricket on the local recreation ground while they were absent from work.
 His ability as a bowler of considerable pace and exceptional straightness, who made the batsmen play every ball was clearly revealed.
 In the next season he was given a place in the Morton Colliery team and, from there, he progressed to Clay Cross club in the Derbyshire League, and his success was such that Derbyshire engaged him in 1932.

 He made his debut in first-class cricket for Derbyshire against Surrey when he sensationally dismissed Andy Sandham with his first ball.
 However, his record for the rest of the season was moderate.
-In 1933, Copson became a regular member of the Derbyshire side, and, if he did not, in spite of his short run-up, possess the build to undertake as much work as fast bowlers were expected to then, he was consistently good in a summer unfavourable to bowlers.
+In 1933, Copson became a regular member of the Derbyshire team, and, if he did not, in spite of his short run-up, possess the build to undertake as much work as fast bowlers were expected to then, he was consistently good in a summer unfavourable to bowlers.
 In the following two summers, Copson was so plagued by injury that there were serious worries about his long-term health.
-When he did play he developed so well that he headed Derbyshire's averages in 1935, for a team that recorded more victories than any other Derbyshire side before or since.
+When he did play he developed so well that he headed Derbyshire's averages in 1935, for a team that recorded more victories than any other Derbyshire team before or since.

 Having been sent to Skegness to restore his health, he responded with a marvellous season in 1936.
-His 12 for 52 against the strong Surrey batting side on an admittedly damaged pitch was his finest feat.
+His 12 for 52 against the strong Surrey batting team on an admittedly damaged pitch was his finest feat.
 In all, he took 140 wickets for less than 13 runs each in the County Championship, and was chosen for the Ashes tour at the end of the season.
 Though he headed the averages for all matches, Copson's body was not resilient enough for the timeless matches on rock-hard Australian pitches, and he did not play in any of the Tests.